jfraire/jfraire.github.io/posts/a-tiny-phenakistiscope/index.rst

 In terms of the circuit, the micro-controller doesn’t require much.
 The circuit has just a voltage regulator, and terminals for the potentiometers, servo-motor, and LEDs.
 Only one pin is used for the LEDs.
 I should have put a transistor instead.

-I put everything in a repository, in GitHub.
-Even the Gerber files.
+I put everything in a `repository <https://github.com/jfraire/phenakistiscope>`_, in GitHub.
+It includes the KiCAD files and the code for the micro-controller.

 .. image:: /images/open_phenakistiscope.jpg
     :height: 444px